+Figure 9.2.0-2: Relation between excitation correlation and directivity

+To be able to conduct accurate coexistence analysis the unwanted emission directivity roll-off characteristics is required.
+The decorrelation effect in an array antenna will together with traditional filters provide suppression of unwanted emission EIRP levels required to guarantee coexistence with other adjacent services.

+There is no single general solution available to mitigate all possible interference situations.
+Depending on situation one or more mitigation techniques described in following section can be used to guarantee coexistence between AAS base stations and other services operating in adjacent spectrum.

 9.2.1 Beam nulling

 Beam nulling technology is used to suppress the unwanted spatial emission by inserting nulls in the radiation pattern for the direction of the interference.
-One typical applicable scenarios is multiple beams transmission.
+One typical applicable scenario is multiple beams transmission.
 As shown in Figure 2 as one example, Beam 1 is the serving beam of UE 1 but the side lobe of beam 1 would interfere the UE2.
 The SINR for UE2 will be affected.
 In order to support high order modulation scheme such as DL 256 QAM, using beam nulling technology, a null can be placed at the direction to UE2 for beam 1.
 The weight of each antenna array of beam 1 can be obtained by specific algorithms so that SINR of beam1 is maximized in the direction to UE1 and the transmission power in the main lobe is maintained, and the side lobe are suppressed in the direction to UE2.
 Beam nulling can also be used in the inter-cell or inter system scenarios as long as the location or direction of the protected station is known.